 If your organization plans to travel off-campus, please review the Off-Campus Travel website.
-All travel beyond a 25-mile radius of the university must be reviewed and approved through Activity Registration.
+All travel beyond a 50-mile radius and/or overnight must be reviewed and approved through Activity Registration.
 All individuals who are traveling need to complete the Individual Travel Waiver and Release Form before submitting any Transaction Request forms.